-Employers must start reporting the value of employersponsored coverage on W-2 forms for the 2012 tax year - meaning W-2s issued in January 2013.
-This will be a new, separate entry on the W-2 form.
-The requirement applies to anyone who is still receiving benefits from their employer, including COBRA participants and retirees (even though retiree-only plans are exempted from the health care reform law).
+This requirement was originally scheduled to start earlier, but the IRS delayed it until the 2013 tax year (meaning W-2s issued in January 2014) for employers who issue fewer than 250 W-2s.
+Until that time, reporting is optional.
+The value of employer-sponsored coverage will be a new, separate entry on the W-2 form.
+The requirement applies to anyone who is still receiving benefits from the employer, including COBRA participants and retirees (even though retiree-only plans are exempted from the health care reform law).
 This is a reporting obligation only and does not change the current tax-free nature of the benefit.